Centering the Needs of Children and Families

 Kansas is committed to child- and family-centered decision making which means keeping the needs and choices of children and families at the forefront.
 This requires understanding that experiences of children and families are shaped by who they are, where they live and work, and what services and supports they might need.

 It also requires an understanding of the critical nature of your role as an early childhood professional.
 You promote child and family well-being through referrals and connections to other resources in the community: housing, food, health care, behavioral health, economic, and employment.
-These well-being supports lead to more and more children experiencing safe and stable environments, responsive and nurturing relationships, and meaningful learning opportunities that are developmentally and culturally appropriate.
+These well-being supports lead to more and more children experiencing safe and stable environments, responsive and nurturing relationships, and meaningful learning opportunities.

 Learn more about how to support children’s development: